-Public adjusters are insurance professionals who can increase the size of your settlement by up to 70%.
+Public adjusters are insurance claim professionals who can increase the size of your settlement significantly.
 But how do public adjusters actually help when disaster strikes?
 Here’s what you need to know before hiring a public adjuster.

 Most Homeowners Only Have a Vague Idea of What Their Home Insurance Covers

 Let’s be honest: you probably don’t know your home insurance policy as well as you should know it.
 The truth is: most homeowners don’t know their insurance policy very well at all.

 Sure, you might have a vague idea of what your insurance covers.
 Public adjusters, on the other hand, will know the specific details.
 They’ll know where to look to find the nuances of your policy.
 They’re insurance experts.